 - self-contained, instructional YouTube videos

-In order for any of these methods to work, you will need to combine them with Email Marketing.
+For any of these methods to work, you will need to combine them with Email Marketing.

 You can pick any of the two, or even try to do both.
 But typically, your efforts are going to pay off the most if you choose only one content form that you feel the most comfortable with, and focus on that exclusively.